-The Hebridean island of Orosay is the inspiration behind this latest restaurant from chef Jackson Boxer (of Brunswick House and St Leonard’s), an association that brings an easy, breezy appeal to one of Notting Hill’s most famous restaurant streets.
+The Hebridean island of Orosay is the inspiration behind this latest restaurant from chef Jackson Boxer, an association that brings an easy, breezy appeal to one of Notting Hill’s most famous restaurant streets.

 Orosay is where Boxer’s family holidays were spent; Jackson’s dad Charlie owns Italo deli in Vauxhall, his mother is the artist Kate Boxer while brother Frank is behind Frank's Café in Peckham.
 Here in W11, however, the island represents the loosest of themes, signifying a mood of relaxed simplicity and a preference for cooking with the freshest British seafood.
 That might mean fried shrimp, dusted with celery salt, dunked in avocado mayo and eaten whole, anchovy fillets glued to a puffy hunk of fried bread with egg mayonnaise, or whole radishes (leaves and all) half submerged in a punchy slick of tonnato sauce.